awsdocs/aws-mobile-developer-guide/doc_source/react-native-access-apis.rst

    awsmobile push

-Enabling Cloud Logic in your app adds a sample API, :code:`SampleCloudLogicAPI` to your project that can be used for testing.
+Enabling Cloud Logic in your app adds a sample API, :code:`sampleCloudApi` to your project that can be used for testing.

 You can find the sample handler function for the API by running :code:`awsmobile console` in your app root folder, and then choosing the :guilabel:`Cloud Logic` feature in your |AMH| project.